 Hundreds of bacteriophages were discovered in the bathroom - Illustration: Adobe Stock

-The team discovered 614 types of viruses after testing samples collected from 96 showerheads and 34 toothbrushes from bathrooms of people who agreed to participate in the study in the US, according to LiveScience .
+The team discovered 614 types of viruses after testing samples collected from 96 shower heads and 34 toothbrushes from bathrooms of people who agreed to participate in the study in the US, according to LiveScience .

-The team found many previously unknown and little-known viruses that were "right under our noses," in this case in the bathroom.
+The team found many previously unknown and little-known viruses that were "right under our noses," in this case, in the bathroom.

-Scientists are working to develop “phage therapy,” which uses viruses to supplement or replace traditional antibiotics to kill dangerous bacteria.
+Scientists are working to develop “phage therapy,” which uses viruses to complement or replace traditional antibiotics to kill dangerous bacteria.
 By studying these newly discovered viruses further, the team hopes to harness them to create new antibacterial drugs.

 “We can envision using these phages as a way to clean domestic plumbing,” says Professor Hartmann.

 The team also reassured people about the many viruses found in bathrooms.
-"Bacteria and viruses live everywhere and the vast majority of them will not make us sick," Ms Hartmann added.
+"Bacteria and viruses live everywhere and the vast majority of them will not make us sick," Ms. Hartmann added.

 Source: https://tuoitre.vn/o-vi-rut-dang-so-rat-gan-voi-ban-voi-sen-va-ban-chai-danh-rang-20241012143454674.htm